 Both of our children, Austin (14) and Paige (10) have been involved with AdaptAbilities for over 5 years now.

-“We are tremendously thankful for all that they do to improve the lives of children, and young adults with special needs in our city and surrounding communities.
+“We are tremendously thankful for all that they do to improve the lives of children, and young adults with diverse abilities in our city and surrounding communities.”

 AdaptAbilities’ staff are so amazing with the kids when they attend their programs.